kareem1207/Spark-Mind/Docs/FirstReport.md

 ## Conclusion

-Spark Mind currently contains a foundational scoring utility and early ASR experiments.
+Early Spark currently contains a foundational scoring utility and early ASR experiments.
 Formalizing the scoring rules, exposing an API, and integrating the transcription pipeline will turn the repository into a functional prototype.
 The suggestions above outline a low-risk path from this baseline to an end-to-end, testable application.